 "My friends will help me."

-Catherine laughed.
+Her mother laughed.
 "Your friends left you at that shelter all alone.
-Just how much effort do you think they are going to put out on your behalf?
+Just how much effort do you think they're going to put out on your behalf?
 They'll probably be happy that you're gone."

-"No, they'll come," Amy argued.
+"No, they'll come," Amy said.
 But deep down she wasn't sure that they would.
-"Help me," she thought desperately, suddenly unsure that there was anyone that cared enough to even hear her.
+"Help me," she thought desperately, suddenly unsure there was anyone who cared enough to even hear her.

 "Tara, who's your friend?"
 The young man looked suspicious.

-"The reason I can't go out with you, Colin," Tara teased the guard.
+"The reason I can't go out with you, Colin."

 "No kidding?
-Ok, put up your dukes!"
+Okay, put up your dukes!"
 He pretended to spar with Willow.

 She drew her hand back as if preparing to cast a spell.

-"Whoa there, Witchling," he laughed.
-He turned to Tara as he keyed in the combination to the door.
+"Whoa there, Witchling."
+He laughed and turned to Tara as he keyed in the combination to the door.
 "Your mom's waiting for you in the conjuring room."

 "Thanks."
 She led Willow through the warehouse.